 What is the percentage of distribution?

 Account opening answers

-Federal law requires all financial institutions to obtain, verify and record information that identifies each person who opens an account.
-A social security number is a key form of personal identification which we will require to open your account.
+Federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.
+Your information is securely stored on your account and customer records when your new account is opened.